 Pain management clinics must follow strict guidelines for prescribing medication, and sometimes, patients are surprised that they can’t get the medication they want at their first appointment.
 Pain management physicians do always act in the best interest of their patients, however.
 If you have been taking pain medicine for a while, your physician might want to evaluate whether it’s really the best way of treating your pain, or whether another option might be more effective.

 If you receive an opiate medication at a pain clinic, you will have to agree to the terms of the clinic’s medication policy (this is a requirement under federal law).
 The agreement may also specify your responsibilities as a patient – for example, attending your physical therapy appointments and agreeing to regular drug-screenings.
 Failure to sign or comply with any clinic agreements likely will result in termination of treatment.

 Rarely do people with chronic pain experience complete relief.
 In treating patients who have chronic pain, pain management specialists attempt to reduce pain to manageable levels and help patients regain strength and mobility.

 If you’re unsure what to expect at your appointment, feel free to ask questions so you can be prepared.
-At Center for Pain Management, we’re happy to answer your questions – if you need to see a pain management specialist, please call us: (317) 706-7246.
+At Center for Pain Management in Indianapolis, we’re happy to answer your questions – if you need to see a pain management specialist, please call us: (317) 706-7246.